• Skip to primary navigation

 Veggie spring roll with three thin slices of radish against the edge.

 It’s ok if small holes appear.
 If the wrapper gets a larger rip, simply lay it onto another softened rice sheet and roll.
-The double layer will keep the contents safely inside and still tasted delicious.
+The double layer will keep the contents safely inside.

 Large rectangular platter filled with colorful spring rolls and two dipping sauces.
 Yellow mango and orange peanut butter sauce.